 After her study of architecture at the Technical University of Innsbruck and the masters program at the Bartlett School of Architecture in London, Monika managed the office collective Ma’nGO in Innsbruck from 1997 to 2000.
 In cooperation with designer Isabel Hamm and Akzente Licht, she developed exclusive lights and lighting systems for almost all projects.
 Her conversion of Hotel Schwarzer Adler in Kitzbühel won the state prize for architecture and was nominated for the Mies van der Rohe prize.
-Gogl’s work at Marina Marina includes the interiors of the Werft and the design of the subterranean performance space, Ritualraum.
+Gogl’s work at Flussbad includes the interiors of the Werft and the design of the subterranean performance space, Reethaus.

 Mathias Mentze & Alexander Vedel Ottenstein